wstrange/fig/README.md

 a flavour of gRPC (grpc-web) that can be sent over http/1.
 The Envoy proxy converts this http/1 gRPC web traffic "native" gRPC over http/2.

+If your clients are native (Desktop or Mobile) do NOT go through envoy.
+You want to go directly to your gGRPC service.

 ---

-## fig_auth notes
+## fig_auth

 fig_auth is the server framework used to integrate gRPC authentication with the rest of your gRPC services.
-The basic idea is that you "mixin" these gRPC calls with the rest of your services.
+The basic idea is that you "mixin" these gRPC services with your own.

 It consists of: